jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 - Develop new features for Sweep
 - Managing the iOS develop team
-- Managing and organising app release in App Store
+- Managing and organising app release in the AppStore

 **Achievements**

 - Publish Sweep app on AppStore
 - Achieve every campaign target
 - Make automation development on CI/CD
-- Refactored architecture of Sweep
+- Refactor architecture of Sweep
 - Keep Git workflow clean and organized

 ###Feb 2017 - Now &nbsp;&nbsp;Full Stack Developer, Siphty Pty Ltd
 **Projects:**
 &nbsp;&nbsp;&nbsp;&nbsp;**ADSB Radar**    (Off the shelf due to refactor since May 2019)
 &nbsp;&nbsp;&nbsp;&nbsp;**HMD**   (Off the shelf due to refactor)
-ADSB Radar is an virtual radar with Geographic AR view.
+ADSB Radar is a virtual radar with Geographic AR view.
 It can access an ADSB backend server to update all aircraft around a specific geographic location on a map.
 However, due to the backend server update, I need refactor this project since May 2019.
-It will be come back soon.
+It will come back soon.

 HMD is a DJI drone remote controller application with ADS-B collision avoiding system.
-It provides first person view and geographic AR view.
+It provides a first-person view and geographic AR view.
 It also warning drone operator to avoid drone No-Fly Zones.
 Also under refactoring.

 **Key Tech:** Swift 4.2, Golang, Git, DJI Mobile SDK